top of page

 Following squadron command, Ali was promoted again, to Group Captain.
 He was then offered the fabulous opportunity to be re-assocatied with his first love, The Cobras, by becoming the Station Commander of RAF Wildenrath in 1986.
 This eventful period, was marked by huge success for the station and enormous fun with the entire base and tragedy.
 Ali notes his saddest time was dealing with aftermath of the horrific IRA attacks on station personnel in Roermond.

 To say Ali was an energetic station commander would be an understatement.
-He was as happy in the Sereants or Junior Mess as he was in the Officers mess.
+He was as happy in the Sergeant's or Junior Ranks Mess as he was in the Officer's mess.
 He was reverred throughout the station.
 He has been heard to say that one of his proudest moments was in a Taceval when he heard even the most junior of personnel working their nuts off and urging their comrades to do their utmost to get a succesful outcome.
 When real enthusiasm filters to the most junior of service personnel, you know you are doing something right!
-Ali even managed to complete a notable late-service conversion sortie in the Pembroke in March 1989 at his station, a detail that typifies his hands-on style of leadership at Wildenrath.
+Ali even managed to complete a notable late-service conversion sortie in the Pembroke in March 1989 at Wildenrath, a detail that typifies his hands-on style of leadership.

 Honours, leadership style and operational reputation